Stream-Aligned Magnetohydrodynamics for Solar Wind Simulations: Simulation Results and Discussion

 For comparison with the SA-MHD numerical result presented later in this paper, we provide numerical solution for the steady state solar corona prior to the SEP event occurred on April 11, 2013 \cite[][]{Lario:2014a}.
 GONG magnetogram at 2013 Apr 11, 06:04 UT serves as the inner boundary condition and the main driver of the solar wind model (see the left panel of \figurename~\ref{fig:gong}).

 In the simulation, the initial condition of the 3-D magnetic fields in the solar corona is reconstructed by a potential field source surface (PFSS) solution using a spherical harmonic expansion with the inner boundary provided by the magnetogram.
-The radial magnetic fields on the surface of the sun calculated using PFSS is shown in the right panel of \figurename~\ref{fig:gong}.
+The radial magnetic fields on the surface of the Sun calculated using PFSS is shown in the right panel of \figurename~\ref{fig:gong}.
 The PFSS reconstruction has been used to obtain the potential ($\bB_\snull$) field below the source surface located at $2.5R_\sSun$.
 Below the source surface we solve the full set of MHD equations (\ref{eq:continuity} and \ref{eq:inductionB0}-\ref{eq:totenergyB0}), above it we add the source term ${\bf S}_\sM$ given by \equationname~(\ref{eq:momentumsource}) to the momentum equation, (equation~\ref{eq:momentumB0}), as well as the extra energy source, $\bu\cdot{\bS}_\sM$, to the energy equation, (equation~\ref{eq:totenergyB0}).
+The governing equations for the solar corona and inner heliosphere models described by \cite{Sokolov:2021a} are solved using the SWMF \citep{Toth2005b,Toth:2012a} developed at the University of Michigan.

 The magnetic field in the equatorial plane (\figurename~\ref{fig:Bfull} top panels) and in the $y=0$ meridional plane of the rotating HGR coordinate system (\figurename~\ref{fig:Bfull} bottom panels) exhibits visible imperfections in the form of disconnected (``V-shaped'') field lines below 20$R_\sSun$ and too long closed loops in (the middle bottom panel of \figurename~\ref{fig:Bfull}).
 The magnetic field in the equatorial plane of the inner heliopshere (right panels in \figurename~\ref{fig:Bfull}) is totally disordered and is not applicable to solve magnetic connectivity.
 We emphasize that this feature is independent of the numerical solution algorithm: while steady-state field lines and stream-lines are identical at the PDE level, this is not true in any discretization within the framework of computational MHD.
 The stream-aligned model is designed to address all these issues.